Textualize/textual/docs/blog/posts/darren-year-in-review.md

 Then, by running a Textual application with the `--dev` flag, all standard output will be redirected to it.
 This means you can use the builtin `print` function and still immediately see the output.
-Textual itself also writes information to this console, giving insight into the messages that are flowing throw an application.
+Textual itself also writes information to this console, giving insight into the messages that are flowing through an application.

 ## Pixel art

 Cells in the terminal are roughly two times taller than they are wide.
 This means, that two horizontally adjacent cells form an approximate square.

 Using this fact, I wrote a simple library based on Rich and PIL which can convert an image file into terminal output.
+You can find the library, `rich-pixels`, [on GitHub](https://github.com/darrenburns/rich-pixels).

 It’s particularly good for displaying simple pixel art images.
 The SVG image below is also a good example of the SVG export functionality I touched on earlier.